Kometa-Team/Kometa/docs/defaults/overlays/episode_info.md

 # Episode Info Default Overlay File

-The `- pmm: episode_info` Overlay File is used to create an overlay based on the episode numbering within a given series in your library.
+The `episode_info` Overlay File is used to create an overlay based on the episode numbering within a given series in your library.

 Note that this file should only be used against show libraries and is not expected to work against movie libraries.